About the Program

 About Save Mount Diablo’s Annual Mary Bowerman Science and Research Colloquium

-To this end, every December Save Mount Diablo hosts a Mary Bowerman Science and Research colloquium, in which grant recipients and other researchers working on the mountain present their findings.
+To this end, every December Save Mount Diablo hosts a Mary Bowerman Science and Research colloquium, in which grant recipients and other researchers working on Mount Diablo and in the Diablo Range present their findings.

 This event informs other scientists, researchers, and interested public attendees about ongoing projects and discoveries in the Diablo Range.

-It’s our hope that the stories and findings emanating from the Mary Bowerman Science and Research Grant program will reach new audiences, spark interest in the community, and inspire more visitors and researchers to the Mount Diablo region.
+It’s our hope that the stories and findings emanating from the Mary Bowerman Science and Research grant program will reach new audiences, spark interest in the community, and inspire more visitors and researchers to Mount Diablo and the Diablo Range.

 Featured Science and Research Projects